- MEET THE RESIDENTS

 Diagnostic Radiology residents are provided funding to attend a national meeting or review course during the R2, R3 and R4 years.
 The annual education fund for each Diagnostic Radiology resident should cover the cost of this meeting.
 Diagnostic Radiology residents are also given the opportunity to attend a portion of the Radiologic Society of North America annual meeting when it is held in Chicago, Illinois.
 A research fund is provided to residents who publish a paper to cover the cost to present at a national conference.
 Finally, all Diagnostic Radiology residents have the opportunity to spend four weeks in Washington, D.C., attending the AIRP (formally AFIP) review course during their third year of training.
 Separate funds are provided to cover travel expenses, tuition, and an apartment for the AIRP 4-week course.

 The Department of Radiology maintains its own library, including a collection of current texts, RSNA DVD's, ACR online access, E-Anatomy, StatDx/RADPrimer, and MyPACS electronic teaching files.
+Residents also have the opportunity to enroll in the Radiologic Learning Institute (RLI) Health Care Economics Milestones Program.
 The residency has up-to-date computers, wireless Internet access, and laptop.
 Each resident receives a yearly stipend for electronic educational equipment.
 Resident membership for the Milwaukee Roentgen Ray Society is funded.

 Resident Master Schedule: